Krakor92/some-custom-dataviews/jukebox/README.md

 > [!WARNING] If you had CustomJs already installed, read the following
 > *The following issues are very unlikely to happen but still*
 >
-> If you already have a js file used with CustomJs and that it appeared it already define the class `CustomJs` inside then instead of putting the query.js inside your vault, you'll need to only copy the `Query = class` part and put it inside your already existing file defining the class CustomJs
+> If you already have a js file used with CustomJs and that it appeared it already define the class `CustomJs` inside then you have two options:
 >
+> - 1st option (The merge one) 👉 Instead of putting the query.js inside your vault, only copy the `Query = class` part and put it inside your already existing file defining the class CustomJs
+>
 > Then if it appears (it's even less likely) that you already defined the Query class inside your file, then you'll need to modify the name of the one you've copied and set the `DEFAULT_QUERY_CLASS` inside `view.js` according to the name you gave it
+>
+>
+> - 2nd option (The lazy one) 👉 Simply rename the `DataviewJS` class to something that you've not defined in any of your custom js files then change the `DEFAULT_CUSTOMJS_CLASS`  value to the name you've set

 #### Global Settings

 You'll probably want to tweak the default settings inside the `view.js` to fully configure the view, but apart from that, you're all setup !